apache/cordova-docs/docs/en/edge/cordova/globalization/globalization.getFirstDayOfWeek.md

 Quick Example
 -------------

-In the case when the browser is set to the en\_US locale, this should display a popup dialog with text similar to "day: 1".
+When the browser is set to the en\_US locale, this should display a popup dialog with text similar to "day: 1".

     navigator.globalization.getFirstDayOfWeek(
       function (day) {alert('day: ' + day.value + '\n');},